inferodata/iSAX/README.md

 ## iSAX
 iSAX is an R package which provides access to iSA technology developed by VOICES from the Blogs.
 It is released for academic use only under the "Creative Commons License Attribution-NonCommercial-NoDerivatives 4.0 International" (CC BY-NC-ND 4.0).
+See https://creativecommons.org/licenses/by-nc-nd/4.0/

 ## Warning:
 Commercial use of iSA is protected under the U.S. provisional patent application No. 62/215264